ShiinaHiiragi/seraph/README.md

     # detach from session via Ctrl+B D
     ```

-    stop this process using Ctrl+C; or just use `tmux new -d -s seraph 'npm start' && tmux detach -s seraph`
+    stop this process using Ctrl+C; or just use `tmux new -d -s seraph 'npm start'`

     ```shell
     tmux attach -t seraph